serhez/teide.nvim/README.md

     sidebars = "dark", -- style for sidebars, see below floats = "dark", -- style for floating windows
   },
-  day_brightness = 0.3, -- Adjusts the brightness of the colors of the **Day** style.
+  light_brightness = 0.3, -- Adjusts the brightness of the colors of the **Light** style.
 Number between 0 and 1, from dull to vibrant colors dim_inactive = false, -- dims inactive windows lualine_bold = false, -- When `true`, section headers in the lualine theme will be bold